Here’s What Happened When I Said I Couldn’t Be ‘Friends’ With A Trump Supporter

 Two weeks ago I published an open letter here to a long-time, long-distance friend after I learned she had voted for Donald Trump.
 I stated that I realized I never really knew her, that I couldn’t fall back on the thought that she lived in the Rust Belt and experienced “economic anxiety” (she doesn’t, and surely isn’t) and that I’m just being honest when I say we can no longer be friends.

 There was a lot of response on social media and elsewhere, most of it positive, much of it from people in far more difficult situations ― people who opposed Trump and were struggling with relationships they’ve had with parents, siblings, children or closer friends who voted for Trump.
-Many expressed how the letter articulated thoughts similar to their own.
+Many expressed how the letter articulated thoughts similar to their own, no matter how differently (or similarly) they may navigate this in their own lives.

 Then there were the Trump supporters who criticized the piece.
 They almost universally claimed they couldn’t believe anyone was breaking off a friendship over “politics.”
 This, to me, was both ludicrous and disingenuous ― if very telling ― particularly since I’d addressed it right there in the open letter: